Coping With Cancer During the Holidays

 You can also forego any planning at all if friends or family are already putting their own celebrations together.
 Make a dessert or snack to bring so you feel like you contributed.
 You should pace yourself with your activities so that you don’t burn out too early.

-If you have a number of holiday invitations, don’t feel guilty about turning a few down.
+If you have a number of holiday invitations, don’t feel guilty about turning a few down to think about your self care.
 However, try to enjoy a few outings.
 It will be good for your spirit.
 Some community organizations have free events that you can take your children to.

 Change Your Perspective